Why is Comcast providing this Policy to me?

 How does Comcast enforce this Policy?

-COMCAST DOES NOT ROUTINELY REVIEW THE ACTIVITY OF INDIVIDUAL SERVICE ACCOUNTS FOR VIOLATIONS OF THIS POLICY AND DOES NOT MONITOR THE TELEPHONE CONVERSATIONS OF ITS CUSTOMERS IN ORDER TO ENFORCE THE POLICY.
-Rather, Comcast reserves the right to investigate Service accounts that do not comply with this Policy.
-However, Comcast and its suppliers reserve the right at any time to review calling traffic patterns and volumes.
-Such review may be undertaken in order to, among other things, operate the Service; identify violations of this Policy; and/or protect the network, the Service and Comcast users.
+COMCAST DOES NOT MONITOR THE TELEPHONE CONVERSATIONS OF ITS CUSTOMERS IN ORDER TO ENFORCE THE POLICY.
+However, Comcast reserves the right to investigate Service accounts that it suspects do not comply with this Policy, including by reviewing call traffic patterns and volumes.
+Such review may be undertaken in order to, among other things, ensure effective operation of the Service, identify violations of this Policy, and/or protect the network, the Service and Comcast users.

 Comcast prefers to inform customers of inappropriate activities and give them a reasonable period of time in which to take corrective action.
 Comcast also prefers to have customers directly resolve any disputes or disagreements they may have with others, whether customers or not, without Comcast's intervention.
 However, if the Service is used in a way that Comcast or its suppliers, in their sole discretion, believe violates this Policy, Comcast or its suppliers may take any responsive actions they deem appropriate under the circumstances with or without notice.
 These actions include, but are not limited to, the immediate suspension or termination of the Service.
 Neither Comcast nor its affiliates, suppliers, or agents will have any liability for any of these responsive actions.
 These actions are not Comcast's exclusive remedies and Comcast may take any other legal or technical actions it deems appropriate with or without notice.